kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 Like Inkscpae, we can add some supports for tables.

-- [ ] Automation work still need to be done.
+- [x] Automation work already done.

 Create tables generated from Excel using [Excel2LaTeX](https://github.com/ivankokan/Excel2LaTeX) add-in: